MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 ## Define a management group hierarchy

-Management group structures within an Azure Active Directory (Azure AD) tenant support organizational mapping and must be considered thoroughly when an organization plans Azure adoption at scale.
+Management group structures within an Azure Active Directory (Azure AD) tenant support organizational mapping and should be considered thoroughly when an organization plans Azure adoption at scale.

 **Design considerations:**